-The urgency mounts with paragraph upon paragraph listing the "uneven achievements" of developing nations with respect to areas considered necessary to women's quality of life - female employment statistics, rape statistics, workplace harassment statistics, literacy, health, nutrition.
+The urgency mounts with paragraph upon paragraph listing the "uneven achievements" of developing nations with respect to areas considered necessary to women's quality of life - female employment statistics, rape statistics, workplace harassment statistics, literacy, health, and nutrition.
 One must of course be careful, says Nussbaum, even where favourable statistics are concerned, for "local governments tend to be boastful."

 And through the increased magnitude of the problems, only vestiges of which apparently "still" contaminate the West, does one glimpse the spectre of the white woman who takes on the onerous responsibility of saving the brown woman from her traditions?
-Of course, armed with curiosity and the determination to satisfy it, the "neutral" foreigner, the disinterested observer who is not embroiled critic, can serve, apparently, as trusted confidante for the 'innocent' subaltern - a sensitive alliance, as it were, between the concerned intellectual and the yet-to-be-capable-agent - the moment not yet realized in representation.
-69 The brown woman "scholar", despite her however tenuous commonalities with Jayamma or Vasanti, might here be, by very virtue of her "enmeshed" ness, more suspect than the "unimplicated" foreigner.
+Of course, armed with curiosity and the determination to satisfy it, the "neutral" foreigner, the disinterested observer who is not an embroiled critic, can serve, apparently, as trusted confidante for the 'innocent' subaltern - a sensitive alliance, as it were, between the Does there exist a subaltern concerned intellectual and the yet-to-be-capable-agent consciousness?
+Can the - the moment not yet realized in representation.
+The brown woman "scholar", despite her however, tenuous commonalities with Jayamma or Vasanti, might here be, answers to all these questions by very virtue of her "enmeshed" ness, more suspect than within development discourse, the "unimplicated" foreigner.